rogeriojrpalmares/AWS-InfraAsCode-Python/README.md

-# AWS
+# AWS Python Codes

-Python codes using Boto3 for AWS
+The codes in this repository are for automating Cloud deployment.